 - ^Mountings at Sevastopol were modified in 1940 to increase elevation.

-- ^5.15.2Training and elevation were electrically powered with hydraulic drive gear.
+- ^Training and elevation were electrically powered with hydraulic drive gear.

-- "The Ship that Changed the World: The Escape of the Goeben to the Dardanelles in 1914" by Dan Van Der Vat
+"The Ship that Changed the World: The Escape of the Goeben to the Dardanelles in 1914" by Dan Van Der Vat "German Battlecruisers of World War One: Their Design, Construction and Operations" by Gary Staff

 Special help from Vladimir Yakubov and Neil Stirling

-- Northern Fortress Website: pictures of this other coastal defense weapons in Finland and Russia
+Northern Fortress Website: Photographs of other coastal defense weapons in Finland and Russia